greenm01/ec4x/docs/ec4x_specs.md

 Each player's homeworld should be placed on the outer ring, as far as strategically possible from rival home system(s).

-## 2\.2 Solar Systems
+## 2.2 Solar Systems

 Solar systems contain various F, G, K, and M class stars that are orbited by at least one terrestrial planet, suitable for colonization and terraforming.
 Otherwise systems are not charted and of no consequence to the task at hand.

-Roll on the planet class and system resources tables below to determine the attributes for each hex on the starmap, excluding homeworlds.
+Roll on the planet class and system resources tables below to determine the attributes for each hex on the star-map, excluding homeworlds.

 Note that each newly established colony begins as Level I and has potential to develop into the max Population Unit (PU) for that planet.
 Move colonists from larger colonies to smaller colonies to increase population growth over the natural birth rate.